-This research guide provides links to resources that support the study of the history of sub-Saharan Africa.
+This research guide provides links to and descriptions of resources that support researching the history of sub-Saharan Africa.
 Contents reflect a social sciences approach to historiography rather than viewing history exclusively as a discipline within the humanities.

 Print resources that support teaching, research, and learning in the study of African history are located primarily in the Doheny Memorial Library.
 The USC Libraries collects in the major areas of emphasis of the discipline, including but not limited to, general theory and methodology of the study of African history and all historical aspects of the African continent and of its regions and nation-states.
 Emphasis is given to collecting materials related to contemporary history [defined as post-Colonial Africa].
 However, books and other materials that support research about any aspects of pre-Colonial African history is also collected.
 There are no geographical limitations regarding what is acquired, but specific emphasis is placed on acquiring research resources covering the history of sub-Saharan Africa and its indigenous cultures.
 Relevant materials in philosophy and religious history are located at the Hoose Library of Philosophy; works of art history and architecture are at Architectural and Fine Arts Library; and music and performing arts materials may be found at the Music Library.